golang/proposal/design/go2draft-type-parameters.md

 Similar methods could be defined for `reflect.Value`, for which `NumTypeArgument` would return non-zero for an instantiated generic function.
-There might be some kind of programs that would care about this information.
+There might be programs that care about this information.